 Based on developer feedback, switch to a new, Python-compatible syntax.
 Also change the development focus to optional type checking on top of a standard Python implementation instead of on building a new compiler and VM.

 Schedule: Jul 2013 [DONE]

 Add support for Python 2.7 and potentially earlier Python versions.
 These are still very widely used and will likely remain so for at least several years.

 Support more efficient modular/incremental type checking.
 After a code edit, mypy should only check modules affected by that change instead of the whole program.
-This will be a major boon for large projects.
+This will be useful especially for large projects.

 Disallow any major syntax or language changes that break all code, such as the switch from the original syntax to Python-compatible syntax.

 These tasks have not been scheduled yet (in no particular order):